dgroomes/calcite-playground/class-relationships/README.md

     * We want to go from the current execution speed (slow): `Query executed in PT33.866871S.` to a few hundred ms. This is small data after all.
     * DONE (this had no effect on speed, unfortunately. why is it so slow?) row count
+* [ ] Visualize the query plan.
+I keep getting stumped and I have to change gears again.
+Need to learn the native tools here.
+I think I should visualize the query plan using org.apache.calcite.plan.visualizer.RuleMatchVisualizer.
+It produces HTML.
+It's hard to read a query plan in the toString form so I'm hoping this form will illuminate things.